abravalheri/ini2toml/README.rst

 right.

-``cfg2toml`` address this challenge by relying on a system of :ref:`profiles` and allowing third-party :ref:`extensions`, as documented in the next sections.
+``cfg2toml`` address this challenge by relying on a system of :ref:`profiles` and allowing third-party :ref:`plugins`, as documented in the next sections.

 Profiles